 10 Deaths And Serious Injuries Caused By Spiders

 Arachnophobia, or the fear of spiders, is incredibly common.
-Usually, people have no idea which spiders are venomous and which ones are not, but they won’t take any chances.
+Usually, people have no idea which ones are the deadliest spiders and which ones are not, but they won’t take any chances.
 They promptly kill the frightening creatures or run in the opposite direction.

 Although the number of spider-related fatalities is very low compared to many other causes of death, this list will give plenty of examples to show that the fear of spiders is completely justified.